 Likewise, the audio optical out connection's removal is annoying.
 Though it was probably only used by a small percentage of PS4 gamers with the original console, those that rely on for their dedicated AV speaker systems will now have a tough choice to make – upgrade to a PS4 Slim, meaning the additional cost of upgrading their audio receivers too, or sit tight with the existing PS4?
 It's a choice they shouldn't have to make.

-However, after a slow start, Microsoft has come out swinging with the Xbox One, especially with the Xbox One S console revision: it's a mighty gaming machine in its own right.
+However, after a slow start, Microsoft came out swinging with the Xbox One, especially with the Xbox One S console revision: it's a mighty gaming machine in its own right.
 In fact, the choice may be made for you – with both consoles so closely matched (4K Blu-ray players notwithstanding), it may well come down to which machine has already embraced most of your friends for online play sessions.

-Go down the PS4 route, and you've another question to ask – should you opt for the pricier but more powerful PS4 Pro instead?
+Go down the PS4 route, and you've another question to ask – should you opt for the pricier but more powerful PS4 Pro or PS5 instead?
 It'll come at a premium, but has support for 4K resolutions – the next graphical frontier in gaming.